SQL-Academy/en.sql-academy/course/module-4/operator-insert/article.md

 ---
 meta:
-    title: 'Adding data, insert statement'
+  title: "Adding data, insert statement"
-    description: 'Adding a new record in sql.
+  description: "Adding a new record in sql.
 Auto-increment of the primary key when creating a row in the table.
-SQL insert into statement.'
+SQL insert into statement."
 ---

 # Adding data, INSERT operator